 Types of gloves for hand protection will vary based on several things, but the primary point to consider when choosing them is whether they are intended to be used once and then disposed of or if they are meant to be used repeatedly for a specific task.

 You can usually tell whether a glove is intended to be used multiple times based on the gloves materials.
-If it is a thicker material, it is probably meant to be used more than once.
+If it is a thicker material, it is probably meant to be used more than once, for your regular DIY mirror cleaning, to name one task.
 Thinner materials are more likely to be disposable and intended to protect your hands while performing a task and then disposed of afterward.

 This is especially important because multi-use gloves are more expensive than disposable ones.
 If you use a pair of multi-use gloves for something that requires disposal afterward then you will be wasting a lot of money.
 On the other hand, disposable, single-use gloves are often meant to be cheap and are especially thin which means they are unlikely to protect you very well in situations that your hands will be under threat from physical harm.

 Multi-use safety gloves can take many forms.
 If you are working with dangerous objects or creatures like blades or dogs, you might consider wearing chainmail gloves to prevent the blades or teeth from puncturing your skin and damaging the muscles and ligaments in your hands.

 If you spend a lot of time biking or climbing, you might consider getting a pair of gloves to increase friction and reduce blistering over time.
 Climbing can be brutal on your skin in the beginning before you start to develop calluses on your hands.
 Relatively thin cloth gloves with abrasive material on the fingers and palms might help to prevent blistering and increase your grip strength.

 You might consider wearing mittens or gloves made out of insulating materials while working in the cold such as a freezer or outside during winter to keep your hands warm and dexterous.